lamps-wg/cmcbis/draft-ietf-lamps-rfc5274bis.md

 The CMC (Certificate Management over CMS) protocol is designed in terms of a client/server relationship.
-In the simplest case, the client is the requestor of the certificate (i.e., the End Entity (EE)) and the server is the issuer of the certificate (i.e., the Certification Authority (CA)).
+In the simplest case, the client is the requestor of the certificate (i.e., the End-Entity (EE)) and the server is the issuer of the certificate (i.e., the Certification Authority (CA)).
 The introduction of a Registration Authority (RA) into the set of agents complicates the picture only